How to Avoid Dog Bites

 All of these conditions can cause serious medical issues and, in some cases, death.
 That is why it is absolutely critical to know what to do when a dog bites and seek medical attention immediately.

 Finally, if you’ve been bitten by a dog, you should contact a North Carolina personal injury lawyer as soon as possible.
-If you were harmed by a “dangerous dog,” the attorneys at Mulligan Epstein may be able to help you receive compensation for your injuries.
+If you were harmed by a “dangerous dog,” the attorneys at Mulligan Attorneys, may be able to help you receive compensation for your injuries.
 Contact us to schedule a consultation and learn what your rights are.